-The SSE region of the Gas Regional Initiative comprises Austria, Bulgaria, Czech Republic, Cyprus, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia and is jointly led by E-Control (Austrian regulator) and AEEG (Italian regulator)1.
+The SSE region of the Gas Regional Initiative comprises Austria, Bulgaria, Czech Republic, Cyprus, Greece, Hungary, Italy, Poland, Romania, Slovakia, Slovenia and is jointly led by AEEG (Italian regulator) and URE (Polish regulator).

 On the basis of the decision of the European Council to complete the EU internal market for energy by 2014, the European Commission (EC) requested each regulator, under the coordination of the lead regulator(s), to contribute to the elaboration of a "European Energy Work Plan 2011-2014" for each region and to submit it jointly to the EC (DG ENER) and to ACER.
-This Work Plan has been submitted by the GRI SSE in September 2011and, as requested by ACER, has been updated to reflect the latest developments in the Region and the impetus given by the Madrid Forum with regard to the work of the Regional Initiatives.
-Another update was done in February 2012 to reflect the growing importance of cross-regional work as well as an intensification in work areas linked to infrastructure, security of supply and the implementation of the Gas Target Model.
+This Work Plan has been submitted by the GRI SSE in September 2011 and, as requested by ACER, has been updated to reflect the latest developments in the Region and the impetus given by the Madrid Forum with regard to the work of the Regional Initiatives.
+A first update was done in February 2012 to reflect the growing importance of cross-regional work as well as intensification in work areas linked to infrastructure, security of supply and the implementation of the Gas Target Model.
+An additional update was carried out in March 2013 ahead of the 23rd Madrid Forum with a view to keep track of the progress made by the Region and include new pilot projects.
 Further modifications to the Work Plan will be done on an ongoing basis to reflect new developments and render progress in the region visible to a broad range of stakeholders.